olekdeli/jebanegowno2/README.txt

 Is there a history about u3a activities kept?
     Each course, once completed, is added to the list of completed courses, and its students move the course from the list of active courses to the completed ones.
-Students cannot be enrolled or unenrolled in a completed course
+Students cannot be enrolled or unenrolled in a completed course.
+    Moreover, any action that changes the system state is saved as a "log" and can be displayed via option no. 12